mtliendo/simple-knowledge-base/README.md

 ## OR

-Upload the starter csv file and start dev env
+Upload the starter `setlist.csv` file and start dev env

 ```bash
 npm run uploadDev